CPSECapstone/Hourglass-Deployment-Site/User Guide.md

 3. Once you are logged out, this will be indicated by the ‘Login’ button reappearing in the upper right hand corner.

 #### 3.0 Explore Page
 The Explore page is a way for users to view stories built by others using the StoryBuilder (see section 5.0).
 These stories can be shared to social media or saved to your personal device.

-The search bar at the top of the page will be used to search for relevant stories.
-This page is still under construction and is not yet fully functional.
+The Explore page also includes search functionality, displaying the various stories and graphs currently available on the website.
+The search bar allows for quick search functionality through website database contents and matches the query against titles, decription and content of stories and graphs.

 ![](images/ExplorePage.png)

+Viewing Explore Page
 1. Click on 'Explore' on the navigation bar.
-2. To view any stories on this page, click on the story card, which will navigate you to a new page with the full story. (not yet fully functional)
+2. To view any stories on this page, click on the story card, which will navigate you to a page displaying the full story.
 3. To share this story, click the 'Share' button, which will provide options to share to Facebook, Twitter, or LinkedIn.